ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 **1) Content-based recommender**
 **2)Popularity based recommender**

+**Popularity based recommender**

+As the name suggests Popularity based recommender, it works with the trend.
+It basically uses the items which are in trend right now.
+For example, if any product which is usually bought by every new user then there are chances that it may suggest that item to the user who just signed up.

 **Content-based recommender**

 This type of recommender system is user-specific classification downside.
 This classifier learns the user's likes and dislikes from the options of the song.